dclive/EliteDesk-G2/README.md

 iGPU.
 2 DVI output.
 I'm using external USBC SSD to boot.
 32GB RAM - fully working.

-Integrated Intel Wifi/BT does not work / is not reliable (endless prompting for a known-good password which is never accepted); sleep doesn't work; otherwise everything works.

-Note: Sleep doesn't work due to iGPU; there's no solution to this.
+Integrated Intel Wifi/BT does not work / is not reliable (endless prompting for a known-good password which is never accepted); sleep doesn't work due to this machine's iGPU; shutdown in MacOS doesn't actually kill power (but the OS does shut down; the fan keeps running).

 Action required on your part: regenerate serials and such; keep SMBIOS the same.
 Works great.